DoDat-12/big-data-with-gcp/README.md

 ## Project Structure

+- `airflow` - docker files and jobs for monthly crawling and processing data

 - `gcs`
   - `bucket.py` - function to create bucket on Google Cloud Storage
   - `load_data.py` - functions to download data and upload to bucket on GCS